 15:25 “Making the invisible, visible with spectral imaging and NIR spectroscopy ”, Paul Williams, Stellenbosch University

-15:40 End discussion suggestion: Can we strengthen research on non-invasive sensing across disciplines and between Sweden and South Africa.
-Panel of young researchers: Alexia Naudé (Stellenbosch University) and Murilo Sandroni (SLU) Moderator: Erik Alexandersson (SLU)
+15:40 How do you use non-invasive sensing and can we strengthen research on across disciplines (and even between Sweden and South Africa!).
+Panel of young researchers: Alexia Naudé (Stellenbosch University), Cindy Sobotker (UWC) and Murilo Sandroni (SLU) Moderator: Erik Alexandersson (SLU)